johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 |  **trinity**  |        795         |    16,201    |    1,631     |
 |  **reduced**  |        593         |    15,491    |     895      |

-To remove contigs that are likely contaminants from bacterial, archael, virus or human sources, we used the program [DeconSeq](http://deconseq.sourceforge.net/) (<a href="http://dx.doi.org/10.1371/journal.pone.0017288">Schmieder et al. 2011</a>).
+To remove contigs that are likely contaminants from bacterial, archael, virus or human sources, we used the program [DeconSeq](http://deconseq.sourceforge.net/) r citep("10.1371/journal.pone.0017288").
 We downloaded the bacteria, virus, archae and human [databases of contaminants](ftp://edwards.sdsu.edu:7009/deconseq/db), modified the `DeconSeqConfig.pm` file as described [here](http://www.vcru.wisc.edu/simonlab/bioinformatics/programs/install/deconseq.htm) to point to the databases, and ran DeconSeq specifiying 95% identity over 50% the length of contig

     deconseq.pl -c 50 -i 95 -f Trinity_cap3_uclust.fasta -d Trinity_cap3_uclust -dbs hsref,bast,vir,arch